nervosys/AutonomySim/docs/settings.md

-# AutonomySim Settings
+# Settings

 ## Where are Settings Stored?

-AutonomySim is searching for the settings definition in the following order.
+`AutonomySim` searches for the settings definition in the following order.
 The first match will be used:

 1. Looking at the (absolute) path specified by the `-settings` command line argument.
 For example, in Windows: `AutonomySim.exe -settings="C:\path\to\settings.json"`